DataWranglerPro/quartz/content/Other Interests/Business/writing_content.md

-The numbers are in! 📈 Discover the most-watched movie genres of the year.
+Pandas Sales Analysis! 💡

+Are you tired of manually sifting through sales data to identify top-performing regions and product categories?

-As a data analyst for a movie streaming service, analyzing viewer ratings is crucial.
-But have you ever struggled to uncover the most popular genres?
+Scenario: As a sales analyst for an e-commerce company, you're tasked with analyzing sales data to determine which regions and product categories drive the most revenue.

-Solution Highlights:
+Learn how I used Pandas to:
-- Load data from a clipboard into a Pandas DataFrame
+- Load data into a DataFrame
-- Group data by genre and calculate average ratings
+- Group sales data by region and product category
-- Merge and sort results for actionable insights
+- Calculate total sales and percentages
+- Identify top 3 regions and product categories

 Click below to read the full tutorial.

-#learnpandas  #datawrangling #dataanalysts #python #pandas #movie
+#learnpandas  #datawrangling #dataanalysts #python #pandas #sales

 P.S.
 What was the last movie you watched?